hubplanner/API/README.md

 ## Sharing

-If you've built something interesting with the Hub Planner API, made a wrapper for a certain code language or integrated with a third party software you would like to share or think will help others, then please let us know at hello@hubplanner.com
+If you've built something interesting with the Resource Flow API, made a wrapper for a certain code language or integrated with a third party software you would like to share or think will help others, then please let us know at support@milientsoftware.com

 ## API Data Formats

-Hub Planner API is a RESTful API that uses HTTP requests and returns JSON for all responses.
+Resource Flow API is a RESTful API that uses HTTP requests and returns JSON for all responses.

 All URLs start with the root URL: